What You Need to Know About California’s Form 602a for Residential Care Facilities

 What Is the California Form 602a?

-California’s 602a form contains pertinent medical information, including:
+California’s 602a form contains facility, personal, and medical information, including:

-- Facility information: This includes basic identifiers, such as the facility’s name, address, phone number and license number.
+- Facility information: This includes basic identifiers, such as the facility’s name, address, and phone number.
+A facility representative fills it out.

-- Senior’s diagnostic information for any medical conditions: This includes a list of medical conditions, age, height, weight and whether the physician believes the individual may require skilled nursing care.
+- Senior’s diagnostic information for any medical conditions: This includes a list of medical conditions, age, height, and weight.

 - Tuberculosis information: Prior to admission, seniors must not have an active tuberculosis (TB) diagnosis.
 The physician must complete a TB skin test or chest X-ray to ensure there is no active infection.

-- Ambulatory status: This describes how independently mobile a senior is, including whether they can independently transfer to and from a bed and if they are considered nonambulatory or bedridden, for the purpose of a fire clearance.
+- Ambulatory status: Notes how mobile a senior is, including whether they can independently transfer to and from a bed and if they are considered nonambulatory or bedridden, for the purpose of a fire clearance.

-- Physical health status: This describes how a physician rates the senior’s general physical health, including evaluations of impairments and assistive devices required.
+- Physical health status: Information describing how a physician rates the senior’s general physical health, including evaluations of impairments and assistive devices required.

 How Do You Complete the 602a Form?